nagypeter/weblogic-operator-tutorial/tutorials/build.weblogic.image.pipeline.md

 ![alt text](images/build.weblogic.pipeline/009.workflow.add.pipeline.png)

-Enter the name of the pipeline for example *build-domain-in-home-image*.
-Enter the exactly same name of the pipeline definition can be found in the *wercker.yml*.
-It is *build-domain-in-home-image*.
+Enter the name of the pipeline and the "YML Pipeline Name" as *build-domain-in-home-image*.
+Please enter exactly this name - because this name is hardcoded in the *wercker.yml*.
 Click **Create**.

 ![alt text](images/build.weblogic.pipeline/010.add.pipeline.png)